randoop/grt-testing/README.md

 ## Usage Instructions
 ### Running Scripts
-For instructions on using the scripts, refer to `reproinstructions.txt`.
+For instructions on using the scripts, refer to `scripts/reproinstructions.txt`.

 ### Building the Subject Programs
 The subject programs used by the GRT paper appear in the `subject-programs/` directory.